 - At present, there are 188 member countries of the IMF, but if we talk about world bank, it has 188 member countries of IBRD and 172 member countries of IDA.

 - International Monetary Fund came into existence to provide advice and assistance.
 Conversely, the World Bank is created to facilitate lending.

 - The major objective of the IMF is to deal with matters related to the financial sector and macroeconomics.
 On the other hand, the purpose of the World Bank is to reduce poverty and to promote economic development.

 The IMF and World Bank are the two Bretton Woods Institution, formed in 1944.
-There are many things in common, in these two international organizations.
+There are many things in common, in these two international organisations.
 Both of them supports the international monetary and economic system.
-Almost all the countries of the world are the members of these two organizations.
+Almost all the countries of the world are the members of these two organisations.